mdsufz/MuDoGeR/README.md

 	-dereplication	Removal of replicate sequences
-	-checkv		Quality control of dereplicated contigs with CheckV -vcontact2	Taxonomy of dereplicated contigs with vContact2 -wish		Host identification of dereplicated contigs with WIsH
+	-checkv		Quality control of dereplicated contigs with CheckV -vcontact2	Taxonomy of dereplicated contigs with vContact2 --wish		Host identification of dereplicated contigs with WIsH
 ```

 # Citing